 Mint (M) Absolutely perfect in every way.
 The record has never been played and may still be sealed.

-splits or other noticeable similar defects.
-The original sleeve
+seam splits or other noticeable similar defects.
+The original sleeve is usually present.

 Very Good (VG) The record will have more pronounced problems than those mentioned above in the VG+ category.
 Surface noise will be evident upon playing, especially in soft passages and during a song's intro and fade, but will not overpower the music otherwise.
 Groove wear will start to be noticeable, as with light scratches (deep enough to feel with a fingernail) that will affect the sound.
 The cover will have some of the same problems as with the VG+ cover, but will be more pronounced.